07 June . 2016

 While sight lines are important, the feel of a home isn't based solely by what you can see from a given location in a home.
 In many ways, the true measure of a floor plan is the feeling you get as you move through the home.

 Many builders these days have reduced or even eliminated hallways.
 It's becoming rare to use a hallway to move from one space to another — they can be a waste of space.
 In many cases, rooms themselves have become our passageways.
 This has the added advantage of making smaller rooms seem larger when they open to other rooms with good sight lines.
-But when you walk from the master bedroom to the kitchen, do you want to walk between the sofa and the TV?
-If your master is upstairs, do you want to walk down the stairs and pass through the entry in your pajamas to get a glass of water?
+But when you walk from the owner's bedroom to the kitchen, do you want to walk between the sofa and the TV?
+If your primary bedroom is upstairs, do you want to walk down the stairs and pass through the entry in your pajamas to get a glass of water?

 A stairway at the front entry of your home is not always the best solution, either.
 It's often better to place the staircase entrance in the family room or kitchen.
 This positions the stairs in the center of the home for better access; it can also make better use of space.